 The school conducts evaluations and collects information to see if a student could need services.
 This includes but is not limited to disability evaluations, classroom observation, home visits, meetings with specialists, and collecting documentation from outside sources.
 Some steps may be skipped if the student has received services before and the condition and/or home environment hasn’t changed, or if a sibling in the same home environment has been evaluated before.
 This process must be completed within ninety (90) days.

-When I was getting re-evaluated in eighth grade for an IEP, one of my teachers who attended my child study team insisted that I don’t need an IEP, or any classroom accommodations.
+When I was getting re-evaluated in eighth grade for an IEP, one of my teachers who attended my child study team insisted that I didn’t need any classroom accommodations.
 After at least two meetings with this teacher, my mom requested that a different teacher be invited to the next meeting, preferably my science teacher, because I needed more accommodations in their class for my low vision.
 At the next meeting, my science teacher was able to explain that I needed services and we were able to move forward with the IEP process.
 Sometimes all it takes is a personnel switch or additional evaluation to create a more favorable outcome.

 Results from the testing are reviewed by school professionals to determine if the student is eligible for services, and if so, which services.
 Outside documentation can also be submitted, such as from a doctor, and legally it must be considered when making the decision for whether a student should receive services or not.
 I had my ophthalmologist certify that I have low vision and that it impacts my academic performance, and we attached that to the documentation the school had.